fbpx ...

 Binge-Watching Trends Among Generations

-Here is the habit of users under various age brackets and their acitivity among streaming platforms.
+Here are the habits of users under various age brackets and their activity among streaming platforms.

 Age Bracket Binge-watchers Non-binge watchers